iiumschedule/iium_schedule/README.md

 - Generate schedule (ClassUp style)
 - Fetch timetable from I-Ma'luum (Android only)
-- Save schedule in-app.
+- Save schedule in-app
-- Export as an image (so you can set it as lockscreen)
+- Export as an image (so you can set it as your lock screen)
-- Customize schedule (ie: Change colours etc.)
+- Customize schedule (e.g., change colors, etc.)
-- Browse for subjects.
+- Browse for subjects
-- Add final exam (and can be added to your favourite calendar)
+- Add final exams (and integrate them into your favorite calendar)

 ## Releases